microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 This control is going to be part of the Icon family of controls so the accessibility requirements will reflect what the other icon controls have.
 AnimatedIcon will need to ensure that the high contrast brushes propagate correctly if the user changes their settings to a high contrast theme.

-If the user turns off animations in theri system settings, the AnimatedIcons will not animate.
+If the user turns off animations in their system settings, the AnimatedIcons will not animate.

 ## Adding an instance state property